Meditation Anchors: How to Choose a Focus That Fits Today

 The best meditation anchor for beginners is personal, practical, and based on safety, steadiness, and ease of noticing.
 Breath is one option, not the rule.

-For many beginners, body contact or sound feels easier than subtle breath sensations because the target is more obvious.
-A kitchen chair, a bus seat, or feet on tile can be enough.
+For many beginners, body contact or sound is easier than subtle breath sensations because the target is more noticeable.
+The weight of heavy legs after vacuuming a hallway, the feel of a cotton sleeve on your wrist, or the hum of a distant appliance can be enough.

 Simple beats impressive.